Huy-Ngo/acanban/docs/source/result.rst

 All of these use cases have been implemented in a simplistic manner, which satisfied our goal of accessibility from all devices.
+The web pages can load with extremely low latency thanks to minimal assets:
+Our home page is only 21.8KB, and it only takes less than 0.1 seconds to load.

 The current implemented source code is published on GitHub [1]_ under `Affero General Public License`_.